FREQUENTLY ASKED QUESTIONS

 DO STUDENTS WEAR UNIFORMS?

 Yes.
 LCA adheres to a mix and match standard of dress policy that includes polo shirts and khaki or navy pants, shorts or skorts.
 It also includes jumpers for our Lower School students and Oxford shirts for our Upper School Students.
 Students are able to wear spirit wear on Fridays.
-The Parent Student Handbook provides complete uniform details.
+The Family Handbook provides complete uniform details.
 Uniform pieces can be purchased at any store.
 If you prefer to purchase uniforms traditionally, LCA is a Lands End School.
 All uniform pieces are available to purchase under the LCA School Choice via Lands End.

 DOES LCA OFFER AN EXTENDED CARE PROGRAM?